vincecx/vincecx.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 Chen Xu is a PhD candidate in Mechanical Engineering at [The Hong Kong University of Science and Technology](https://hkust.edu.hk/), under the supervision of [Prof. Shuhuai Yao](https://rraynachen.wixsite.com/website).
 He holds MEng and BEng degrees from [Dalian University of Technology](https://en.dlut.edu.cn/).

 Chen's research focuses on fluid dynamics and interfacial science.
 His research mainly includes:

 - Vaporization-induced fluid dynamics under extreme conditions
 - Spreading and wicking on superhydrophilic surfaces
 - Thin-film evaporation
+- Leidenfrost effect

 Email: [cxubu@connect.ust.hk](mailto:cxubu@connect.ust.hk).